 Here, you will find information on running the Cedana daemon on your machine, system architecture, and the various features of both the daemon and CLI.

 The daemon is designed to manage the lifecycle of processes/containers, including checkpoint/restore, in the larger Cedana system.
-However, it can be installed and used independently as a C/R tool with its convenient defaults and a friendly command-line interface.
+However, it can be installed and used independently as a checkpoint/restore tool with its convenient defaults and a friendly command-line interface.

 Quick start